-Forest Gardening & Deep Ecology is offered as a one-day weekend workshop, a 3-Day training or a 9-Day Immersion Course.
+Forest Gardening & Deep Ecology is offered as a one-day weekend workshop, a 3-Day training.
 Sessions begin at 9am.
 The morning will include hands-on training followed by an Organic Vegan Live-Food lunch designed by The Living Centre.
 The afternoon includes a lecture, interactive exchanges.
-Session may also include dance, ritual and earth-meditations.
 The session ends at 5pm.

 • Forest Gardening: Cultivating an Edible Landscape, Robert A. De J. Hart

 • Edible Forest Gardens: Volume One: Vision & Theory, Dave Jacke with Eric Toensmeir

 • Edible Forest Gardens: Volume Two: Design & Practice, Dave Jacke with Eric Toensmeir

 • How to Make a Forest Garden, Patrick Whitefield